eshansurendra/handwritten-digit-classification/docs/README.md

-# Basic Image Classification with TensorFlow
+# Handwritten Digit Classification with TensorFlow

 This repository contains code for a guided project focused on Basic Image Classification with TensorFlow, hosted by the Coursera Project Network.